Guild 2nd Season: 1931-1932

-THE PERFORMANCES took on Sunday afternoons once a month in the CALEY PICTURE HOUSE, Lothian Road, “one of the most comfortable and up-to-date houses in the city”.
+THE SCREENINGS took place on Sunday afternoons once a month in the CALEY PICTURE HOUSE, Lothian Road, “one of the most comfortable and up-to-date houses in the city”.

 THE FILMS included Rene Clair’s comedy LE MILLION -“The most celebrated of all talking pictures, and the most significant contribution to film art since the introduction of sound.”
 THE MAN WITH THE MOVIE CAMERA by Dziga-Vertov.
 BORDERLINE, Kenneth Macpherson’s psychological drama featuring Paul Robeson.
 Oleksandr Dovzhenko’s EARTH.
 They also hoped to screen René Clair’s SOUS LES TOITS DE PARIS, Pabst’s PANDORA’S BOX, Paul Leni and Leo Birinski’s WAXWORKS, Vertov’s new sound film ENTHUSIASM, Eisenstein’s experiment in sound, ROMANCE SENTIMENTALE, as well as examples of the work of John Grierson, Paul Rotha, Francis Bruguiere, Oswald Blackeston “and others of the avant garde“.